AlexSmet/ExtButtonProgress/README.md

 ## Usage
 Just add file ExtButtonProgress.swift in your project.
-Use method *showProgressIndicator( width:color:backgroundColor:)* to begin show progress indicator and method *hideProgressIndicator()* to hide indicator.
+Use method *showProgressIndicator( width:color:backgroundColor:cycleDuration:)* to begin show progress indicator and method *hideProgressIndicator()* to hide indicator.

 Important!
-Button must be circular for using this extension.
+Button must be rounded for using this extension.

 Code example
 ```swift